Marketing Intermediate Updated 2026-03-22

 What is Psychographics?

 Psychographics classify consumers based on their attitudes, values, interests, lifestyles, and personality traits.
-Learn how psychographics differ from demographics and how to use them.
+Learn how psychographics differ from.

 What is Psychographics?